 The International Falls Fire Station was filled with children obviously excited and ready to learn about fire safety Tuesday morning.

-The visit coincides with National Fire Prevention Week.
+The visit coincided with National Fire Prevention Week.

 The second graders, first graders, and kindergartners listened to presentations about fire safety, saw firefighters suit up into their protective gear, and were able to walk through a fire truck.